(For those of you not in the U.S., third grade is generally 8-year olds.)

 Dragonbreath by Ursula Vernon

 Hysterical!
 I couldn’t stop laughing!
 This is a fantastic series for 3rd graders about Danny Dragonbreath and the crazy adventures he has with his friends.
 Boxed Set HERE.

 Whatever After by Sarah Mlynowski

-Once upon a time, a regular girl and her brother accidentally go into a fairy tale story.
+Once upon a time, a regular girl and her brother accidentally are transported into a fairy tale story.
 And mess it all up.
 (Whoops.)
 Now they have to fix the story before the ending gets changed.
-We love all the books in this series!
+My kids and I love all the books in this series!